Robin Gurung: Shillong Lajong

 On 18 July 2013 it was confirmed that Gurung has signed for Shillong Lajong with one other player Vinay Singh.

 Gurung made his debut for Shillong Lajong in the I-League on 22 September 2013 against Dempo at the Duler Stadium in which he played the whole match; as Shillong Lajong won the match 0–3.

 NorthEast United

-Robin represented North East United FC in the 2014 Indian Super League and was a regular, playing as a Left Back and garnered praise for his sturdy displays and excellent one-on-one defending.
+Robin represented North East United FC in the 2014 Indian Super League and was a regular, playing as a left back and garnered praise for his sturdy displays and excellent one-on-one defending.

 Jamshedpur

-On 23 July 2017, Gurung was selected in the 5th round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season.
+On 23 July 2017, Gurung was selected in the 5th round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
 After not playing a single game during the ISL season, Gurung made his debut for Jamshedpur on 2 April 2018 in their Super Cup match against Minerva Punjab.